Passenger, cargo trains collide in Spain; 1 killed, 85 hurt - NewsBreak

 Passenger, cargo trains collide in Spain; 1 killed, 85 hurt

+MADRID — A cargo train smashed into a rush-hour passenger train in Catalonia on Monday, killing an engineer and injuring 85 people, Spanish authorities...www.wral.com

-MADRID — (AP) — A cargo train smashed into a rush-hour passenger train in Catalonia on Monday, killing an engineer and injuring 85 people, Spanish authorities and the regional rail company said.
-Emergency crews said they were helping to evacuate about 100 people on the passenger train.
+MADRID — A cargo train smashed into a rush-hour passenger train in Catalonia on Monday, killing an engineer and injuring 85 people, Spanish authorities...www.wral.com

-The accident happened around 6 p.m.
-(1600 GMT) some 15 kilometers (10 miles) from Barcelona, the capital of the northeastern region, rail company FGC said in a statement.

-The cargo train carrying potash derailed as it came into the Sant Boi station in northeastern Spain.
-It then smashed into the front of the passenger train, which was pulling out of the station, killing the engineer, the FGC said.

 Comments / 0